Clever-ISA/Clever-ISA/specs/Vector.md

 ## Interaction with Floating-point extensions

 This extension interacts heavily with features described in the Floating-Point extension.
-It is assumed, though not mandated, within this document that CPUs that comply with the vector extensions described herein also comply with the floating-point extensions.
+It is assumed within this document, though not mandated, that CPUs that comply with the vector extensions described herein also comply with the floating-point extensions.
 The floating-point instructions, floating-point registers and cr0.FPEN all refer to the same defined within the floating-point extensions.

 ## Vector Registers

 These vector extensions define an additional class of register, and, in doing so, expand the register space from 64 to 128.
 Registers 64-127 are called vector registers.
-Every even numbered vector register is indicated as `v`*`n`*, with successive values of `n` starting from `0`, and every odd numbered vector register is indicated as `v`*`n*``h`.
-Vector regtisters have register class `VectorHalf`, and can be used in any instruction that expects a general purpose registers or as floating-point registers.
+Every even numbered vector register is indicated as `v`*`n`*`l`, with successive values of `n` starting from `0`, and every odd numbered vector register is indicated as `v`*`n`*`h`.
+A vector pair, labeled `v`*`n`*, consists of the 64-bits from `v`*`n`*`l`, followed by the 64-bits from `v`*`n`*`h`.
+Vector registers have register class `VectorHalf`, and can be used in any instruction that expects a general purpose registers or as floating-point registers.
 VectorHalf registers are simple and are accessible only if `cr0.VEC=1`.

 ## Changes to Operand Structure